emperorofmars/stf-unity/readme.md

 Apart from the core STF format implementation, this repository contains a subproject called MTF, which adds support for arbitrary and shader-agnostic materials.
 It's independent of STF and could be further expanded into its own project.

 Support for VR-Avatars is contained in the AVA directory.
 It's a proof-of-concept set of application-agnostic avatar components and converters for VRChat and VRM.

+A good place to start exploring the codebase is ./STF/Runtime/STFRegistry.cs, where types get registered, or ./STF/Runtime/Serialisation/ImportExport/STFFile.cs which handles the parsing and serialisation of binary STF files.

 **You are very welcome to open discussions & issues with your ideas, suggestions and questions about the format and its possibilities.
 Pull requests are very welcome!**